 With all of the Power Five conferences (sans the PAC 12) having seen the field, it was time to revisit the PFF 2021 NFL Draft Board.
 There are a number of new names — some all the way into the top 20 — and some dramatic fallers, as well.
 It’s why the thought of a fall without any games whatsoever would have turned the evaluation process into a madhouse.
 At the top, however, the same old familiar names aren’t going anywhere anytime soon.

-Editor's note: Use promo code BIG10 for 20% off any PFF College subscription.
+Editor's note: Use promo code SUPERBOWL25 for 50% off any PFF subscription.
 And if you haven't already, check out PFF’s customizable NFL Mock Draft Simulator, which is now updated with a select group of 2021 prospects.
 Try it today!

 This one ain't changing anytime soon.
 Lawrence has a 91.5 passing grade through six games and looks even better than the guy we've seen in years past.

 The accuracy was on full display against Nebraska, as Fields didn't have a single off-target pass on 21 attempts in his first game back.